bbombachini/Bombachini_B_Authoring3_videoApp/README.md

 grunt watch
 ```

-Furthermore, it is necessary to import the database content located on the folder called database to local application.
+Furthermore, it is necessary to import the database content located on the database folder database to local application.
 It is possible to import it using PHPMyAdmin interface or via command line:

 ```
 mysql -h localhost -u <user> -p <password> <database name> < db_videoapp.sql